anishathalye/neural-style/README.md

 This implementation is a lot simpler than a lot of the other ones out there, thanks to TensorFlow's really nice API and [automatic differentiation][ad].

-TensorFlow doesn't support [L-BFGS][l-bfgs] (which is what the original authors used), so we use [Adam][adam].
-This may require a little bit more hyperparameter tuning to get nice results.

 TensorFlow seems to be [slower][tensorflow-benchmarks] than a lot of the other deep learning frameworks out there.
 I'm sure this implementation could be improved, but it would probably take improvements in TensorFlow itself as well